Nerrolken/JarsAIAssessment/README.md

 # Jars.AI Assessment

 Hey folks!
-Alexander Winn here, with my code assessment.
+Alexander Winn here with my code assessment.
 Here's a brief rundown of what I've got, and I'd be happy to walk through it with you if you'd like.

 - All Baseline Requirements are complete.
 - All Core Technical Evaluation Points are complete.